Trademark Confusion – Consumer Confusion Section 2(d)

 One of the challenges of acquiring trademark rights is the possibility of a likelihood of confusion with a pre-existing trademark.
 In the event that a trademark is too similar to an existing trademark registration or pending trademark application, the USPTO examiner will issue an initial refusal of the application under Section 2(d) due to the conflict.
 The trademark owner may also send a trademark cease and desist letter.
 If you have a trademark infringement issue, we recommend that you hire a trademark lawyer to assist you.

-Avoiding Consumer Confusion
+Avoiding Trademark Confusion

 What are the DuPont Factors?

-- Similarity of established trade channels.
+- The similarity of established trade channels.

 - The number and nature of similar trademarks in use with similar products or services.

 While actual consumer confusion is the best evidence of a likelihood of confusion, proof of actual confusion is not required.
 It is enough that confusion is likely.

 If you have a litigation matter related to a trademark, please see our trademark litigation page.